alienrockhopper/StaticGenerator/readme.md

 Static Generator<br/>
-  Simple application to generate static distortion on an image driven by the JSON configuration file.
+  A simple application to generate static distortion on an image driven by a JSON configuration file.

+  See examples of the json file in the config folder.

 Usage <br/>
 &nbsp;python3 main.py ./path/to/config.json

-Config files<br/>
+Config File Format<br/>
-&nbsp;See examples in config folder
+&nbsp;See examples in the config folder

 Installation<br/>
 &nbsp;Get pip for your environment

 &nbsp;pip install -r requirements.txt

 Examples<br/>